Pentobarbital Sodium Injection

 No adequate well-controlled studies have been conducted in pediatric patients; however, safety and effectiveness of pentobarbital in pediatric patients is supported by numerous studies and case reports cited in the literature.

-Pediatric dosing information for Pentobarbital Sodium is described in the DOSAGE AND ADMINISTRATION section.
+Pediatric dosing information for Pentobarbital Sodium Injection is described in the DOSAGE AND ADMINISTRATION section.

 Elderly patients may react to barbiturates with marked excitement, depression, and confusion.
 In some persons, barbiturates repeatedly produce excitement rather than depression.
 Dosage should be reduced in the elderly because these patients may be more sensitive to barbiturates.